SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/aldocument.md

 pages, generating a table of contents, and adding individual cover pages for each exhibit.
 1. we trigger the questions about exhibits at a specific point in the interview.
+1. we also add the `exhibit_attachment` document into the ALDocumentBundle by adding it to the `elements=[...]` list inside the bundle's definition

 ```yaml
 ---